 - Local 3 Pack.
 This is the search section with the map, here your Google my Business page is ranked, not your website.

-Let’s learn how to properly do both.
+Our guide to local SEO will tell you how to properly do both.

 Major Ranking Factors in Organic Local Search